ojas-chaturvedi/NLP-Gun-Legislation/poster-presentation/Work.md

 ## Hypothesis

-The sentiment analysis of U.S. Congressional bills containing the term 'gun' from the 107 th to 118 th sessions demonstrates a clear trend of increasing polarization in legislative language.
+The sentiment analysis of U.S. Congressional bills containing the term 'gun' from the 107th to 118th sessions demonstrates a clear trend of increasing polarization in legislative language.
 This analysis indicates that over time, bills have increasingly adopted more definitive stances, either strongly favoring gun control measures or advocating for gun rights, mirroring the deepening societal and political divide on gun-related issues.

 ## Background / Context